STUN and TURN

 Managed STUN discovery and TURN relay for WebRTC and ICE workloads.

 rstream provides a managed STUN and TURN service for WebRTC applications.
-It complements the signaling layer described in Signaling.
-Signaling carries session coordination and peer state.
-STUN and TURN make ICE candidate discovery and relay fallback work across NAT and firewall boundaries.
+It complements the signaling layer described in Signaling: signaling coordinates sessions and peer state, while STUN and TURN make ICE candidate discovery and relay fallback work across NAT, firewall, and network-policy boundaries.

 Supported protocols

-The managed service accepts STUN binding requests on UDP and TCP, with IPv4 and IPv6 listeners enabled.
+The rstream STUN/TURN service accepts STUN binding requests on UDP and TCP, with IPv4 and IPv6 listeners enabled.
 TURN UDP relay allocations are available over UDP, TCP, TLS, and DTLS on both IPv4 and IPv6.
 TURN TCP relay allocations are currently available on IPv6 when the TURN control connection uses TCP or TLS.
-TURN TCP relay allocations are not currently available on IPv4, or when the TURN control connection uses UDP or DTLS.

 CapabilityStatus